14 Days Annapurna Circuit Trek difficulty?

-The Annapurna Circuit Trek is the second-most popular trekking route in Nepal, the cultural experience, natural allurements, and adventurous prospects of this north-central part of the Himalayas are simply unparalleled.
-If you are interested in this iconic Himalayan expedition that circumnavigates Mt.
-Annapurna (8,091 meters), the 10th-highest peak in the world, and wondering about its difficulty.
+The Annapurna Circuit Trek is the second-most popular trekking route in Nepal, offering an unmatched cultural experience, stunning natural beauty, and exciting adventurous opportunities in the north-central part of the Himalayas.
+If you are interested in this iconic Himalayan expedition that circles Mt.
+Annapurna (8,091 meters), the 10th highest peak in the world, you might be wondering about the trek’s difficulty.

 Annapurna Circuit Trek Difficulty Factors